asthasharma98/SMS-Spam-Classifier-Deployment/README.md

 ### Overview

-A simple Machine learning and `NLP` based Web Application which classify the given messages as Spam or Ham(Not Spam) build using `Flask` and deployed on `Heroku`.
+A simple Machine learning and `NLP` based Web Application which classify the given messages as Spam or Ham(Not Spam) built using `Flask` and deployed on `Heroku`.

 - To view the Deployed Application, click on the link given below :
   **SMS Spam Classifier Web Application** : *[https://sms-spam-predictor-nlp.herokuapp.com/](https://sms-spam-predictor-nlp.herokuapp.com/)*